 Reasons for malalignment can include:

-- Very short nosed breeds, or variants in breeds (eg, Persians, Chinchillas, British and Exotic Shorthairs) commonly have abnormally positioned teeth, sometimes severely so.
-Their jawbones are often too small to accommodate the teeth, resulting in overcrowding and misalignment of teeth.
+- Oral malalignment: Very short-nosed breeds like (Persians, Chinchillas, and British or Exotic Shorthairs) commonly have abnormally positioned teeth.
+Their jawbones are often too small to accommodate the teeth, resulting in overcrowding and misalignment.

-- Deciduous tooth retention: In some cats, deciduous teeth ('baby teeth' or 'milk teeth') can be retained after the permanent teeth have erupted (grown through)
+- Deciduous tooth retention: In some cats, deciduous teeth (baby teeth) can be retained after the permanent teeth have erupted, causing crowding.

 Ideally, cats’ teeth should be brushed regularly after the dental cleaning.
-However, cats with stomatitis have mouths that are commonly too painful to tolerate brushing.
-Cats with stomatitis often have to have their teeth removed by the veterinarian in order to have a comfortable mouth.
-Oral rinses or gels may be of benefit as recommended by your vet.
+However, cats with stomatitis (another oral inflammatory condition) may not tolerate brushing due to pain.
+Cats with stomatitis often have their teeth removed by a veterinarian to relieve discomfort.

 How to Prevent Gingivitis

-- Brushing: Now that your cat is comfortable with the toothbrush, toothpaste, and you touching their mouth, we can start to work on brushing the teeth.
-When brushing your cats’ teeth, you only need to brush the outside of their teeth.
-Gently brush your cats’ teeth along the gum line for 15 to 30 seconds for each side.
-Give a treat after.
+- When your cat is comfortable with the toothbrush, toothpaste, and you touching its mouth, try brushing its teeth.
+Don't force the issue—a little brushing is better than none, and you only need to brush the outside of the teeth.
+If possible, gently brush your cats’ teeth along the gum line for 15 to 30 seconds on each side.
+Reward with a treat each time.